- Health and Wellness Center

 The health promotion program is led by a professional health education specialist.
 The vitality and energy of the program is enriched by a diverse team of students who work together - offering education and initiatives to enhance the health of their peers.
 As Macalester students, the student health promotion team offers unique perspectives on their community’s needs and interests.

-Our main mission is to create a campus environment in which students feel empowered to make healthy choices for themselves that contribute to their overall personal and academic success.
+Our main mission is to foster a campus environment in which students feel empowered to make healthy choices for themselves that contribute to their overall personal and academic success.

 MEET THE STUDENT HEALTH PROMOTION TEAM